Raleigh Union Station

 Raleigh Union Station – better accommodates current and future demand for intercity passenger rail, commuter rail, buses, taxis, bicycles and other forms of transportation.
 It also allows freight rail traffic to bypass the station without stopping.
 Raleigh Union Station is one of several improvements to the railroad corridor between Raleigh and Charlotte that will help increase railroad capacity, efficiency and safety.

-Visit Amtrak's website to book a train, check schedules, and more.
+Visit Amtrak's website or the NC By Train website to book a train, check schedules, and more.